 If you get intimidated easily, then law school might not be for you.

 Many people might wonder why I'm studying law and why I chose to do so now.
 I was a pre-law major in college, then switched to pre-med, and then switched to computer science.
 Math and science were always easy for me, so computer science was the easiest way to support myself after school.
 Despite being in honors history and english classes in high school, I absolutely detested politics, so giving up my pursuit of law in college made sense at the time, but I always felt unfufilled, like I was meant to do a lot more.
-I found myself going back to questions of law every time I encountered issues of copyrights, entertainment law, torts, family law, and other matters that affected me personally.
-After delving into engineering, business, fine arts, and counseling courses at the master's and Ph.D. levels, I finally found a graduate degree program that is super-interesting.
-Someday, I hope to move into a profession that uses my newly acquired legal knowledge.
+I found myself going back to questions of law every time I encountered issues with copyrights, entertainment law, torts, family law, and other matters that affected me personally.
+After delving into engineering, business, fine arts, and counseling courses at the master's and Ph.D. levels, I finally found a graduate degree program that is super-interesting and applicable to my future professional interests.

 LAWM 5110 U.S. Law and Legal Methods with Professor Soven - Fall 2021 - This survey course introduces students to all aspects of U.S. law through a combination of case law and some use of the Socratic method, both techniques unique to legal education.
 The course explores the structure of government and the constitutional foundations of the U.S. legal system and covers a wide range of topics in the areas of civil, criminal, and administrative law.
 The course will incorporate recent cases of note into the curriculum and provide an overview of legal issues which impact professionals in a variety of fields, including but not limited to law.
 Although the course's primary source material will be a textbook which has been successfully used in prior years, the curriculum will be supplemented by additional readings involving recent cases, many of them local and involving important constitutional issues, to ensure the class is brought current and to further stimulate discussions.
 My Notes: We discussed the details of 77 cases and referred to dozens of others throughout the semester.
 That's a lot of cases!
 I found Nexis+ and Quimbee to be very helpful in my understanding of the cases.
 I found that re-reading the textbook and class notes solidified my understanding of the material.